EpiCard1001/21JE0027-INDIVIDUAL-PRROJECT-ROBO-ISM/README.md

 # 21JE0027-INDIVIDUAL-PRROJECT-ROBO-ISM
 The tast was to make a IR remote controlled RGB LED light with brightness and color control using arduino materials used-
-Arduino
+Arduino,
-Jumper wires
+Jumper wires,
-RGb led
+RGb led,
-resistors(3)
+resistors(3),
 TSOP1838